Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 Pros

-If you’re on a LiteSpeed Server, this is the best caching plugin for WordPress you should use.
+If you’re on a LiteSpeed Server, this is the best caching plugin for WordPress.

 LiteSpeed cache has over 7 million active installations.
 This gives you an idea of how effective the plugin is for users on the Litespeed hosting.

-The only headache here is the configuration.
-LiteSpeed cache plugin requires more time to configure, but it does offer everything you need to achieve maximum page speed and performance.
+The only headache here is the LiteSpeed Cache configuration.
+The plugin requires more time to configure, but it does offer everything you need to achieve maximum page speed and performance.

 If you don’t want to set the settings manually, you can select from its five preset configurations: Essential, Basic, Advanced, Aggressive, and Extreme.

 And the best part?
 LiteSpeed cache is entirely free.
-You can use the plugin optimization features without caching on other servers, such as Apache and NGINX, among others.
+You can use the plugin’s optimization features without caching on other servers, such as Apache and NGINX.

 Essentially, you can subscribe to Quic.cloud CDN if you must use LiteSpeed Cache (LSCWP) on your website, but don’t want to switch to a LiteSpeed web server.